-The simple answer is March & April or October to December.
+The best time to visit Japan is March & April or October to December

 - Spring time (late March – April), to see the cherry blossoms.
 Or